truly-vivek/My-Portfolio/README.md

    open index.html
 ```
 Or, manually navigate to the file and double-click index.html to open it in your preferred web browser.
+## Hosting

+This portfolio is hosted on [Vercel](https://vercel.com/), which provides fast and scalable deployment solutions.
+The project is automatically deployed from the GitHub repository whenever changes are pushed.

 ## License

-This project is licensed under the MIT License - see the [LICENSE](./LICENSE) file for details.

----
+This project is licensed under the MIT License.
+This means you are free to use, modify, and distribute the project as long as you include the original copyright and license notice.
+For more details on what is allowed and what is not, refer to the [MIT License](./LICENSE).

 ## Copyright